tekknolagi/isdt/lecture-notes/1-cli.md

 ```

 The path `/h/utln01/`[^trailing-slash] refers to a directory called `utln01`, inside a directory
 called `h`, inside the root directory `/`.
-This style of path--relative to the
+This style of path---relative to the
-root--is called an *absolute path* and always starts with a slash.
+root---is called an *absolute path* and always starts with a slash.
 The other
 type of path you'll encounter is called a *relative path* and never starts with
 a slash.
 Relative paths are interpreted relative to your working directory and
 so can mean different things at different times: